 To solve Eqs.~\eqref{eq_X_tilde}-(\ref{eq_h}), some conditions at the center ($r=0$) and at the surface of the star ($r=R$) are required.
-In the center of the star, as is realized in the isotropic case \cite{detweiler1983,detweiler1985}, regularity conditions of the perturbative variables are imposed.
+At the center of the star, as in the isotropic case \cite{detweiler1983,detweiler1985}, regularity conditions of the perturbative variables are imposed.
 These conditions are found by expanding the fluid variables and the spacetime perturbations by Taylor power series near $r=0$.
 These expansions, together with the perturbation equations (\ref{eq_X_tilde})-(\ref{eq_h}) reduced through these expansions, are shown in Appendix \ref{Appendix_B}.
 In turn, outside the stellar structure configuration $r\geq R$, the fluid variables $p_r, \rho$, and $\sigma$ and the fluid perturbation quantities $W$ and $V$ are zero and $m=M$.
-In addition, such as is realized in \cite{sotani2001}, we replace the variables ${\tilde H}_1$ and ${\tilde K}$ with the new ones $Z$ and $dZ/dr^*$ through the equalities:
+Moreover, following \cite{sotani2001}, we replace the variables ${\tilde H}_1$ and ${\tilde K}$ with the new ones $Z$ and $dZ/dr^*$ through the equalities:

 giving rise to the Zerilli equation \cite{zerilli1970,fackerell1971,chandrasekhar_detweiler1975}.
-In Eqs.~\eqref{new_variables} and \eqref{new_variables2}, $n=(\ell-1)(\ell+2)/2$ and $r^*$ is the so-called ``tortoise" coordinate, which is related to the radial coordinate $r$ through the relation:
+In Eqs.~\eqref{new_variables} and \eqref{new_variables2}, $n=(\ell-1)(\ell+2)/2$ and $r^*$ is the so-called ``tortoise'' coordinate, which is related to the radial coordinate $r$ through the relation:

 At the star's surface ($r=R$), the Lagrangian perturbation $\Delta p_r$ must vanish, i.e.,